 Following any concerns raised by staff, the DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
 If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached; or they are not clear if the threshold is met, then the DSL will contact children's social care.
-If the DSL is not available or there are immediate concerns, the staff member will refer directly to children's social care
+If the DSL is not available or there are immediate concerns, the staff member will refer directly to children's social care.

-Generally the DSL will inform the parents prior to making a referral however there are situations where this may not be possible or appropriate.
+Generally the DSL will inform the parents prior to making a referral however there are situations where this may not be possible or appropriate particularly when informing parents/carers may place the child at further risk.

 N.B.
-The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the teacher to report directly to the police.
+The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the teacher to report directly to the police, although the DSL should also be made aware.